cjcoats/SMOKE-m3utilio/README.md

 Many constants were moved from `DATA` statements to `PARAMETER` statements.

-In many places, constructs involving `CHARACTER`-string lengths of the form `FOO( 1 : LEN_TRIM( FOO ) )` are replaced by the much-simpler but equivalent `TRIM( FOO )`.
+In many places, substring constructs involving `CHARACTER`-string lengths of the form `FOO( 1 : LEN_TRIM( FOO ) )` are replaced by the much-simpler but equivalent `TRIM( FOO )`.